Get insider access

 Mid-Mid

-Their mid-accuracy is excellent.
-They convey lead and melodic instruments evenly for the most part.
-The minor underemphasis can weaken vocals in the high-mids slightly, but otherwise, keys and guitars sound full.
+Their mid-range target compliance is great.
+A slight de-emphasis in the low-mids can reduce the depth of lead instruments a bit.
+Otherwise, the headphones convey lead and melodic instruments evenly for the most part.
+The minor underemphasis can weaken vocals in the upper mids slightly, but otherwise, keys and guitars sound full.

 Sound

-Their treble accuracy is middling.
-The range is uneven, reproducing vocals with weakened intelligibility.
-Sibilant sounds like Ss and Ts in vocals and cymbal hits are alternately dull and somewhat piercing.
+Their treble's target compliance is good.
+Most of the range approaches the target for a bright voicing that's largely representative of your audio.
+However, the range is somewhat uneven, reproducing vocals with a bit of harshness in the low-treble or weakened intelligibility, depending on the pitch.
+Sibilant sounds like Ss and Ts in vocals, and cymbal hits are alternately dull and slightly piercing.

 Sound